Summertime Site Safety

 Further Reading

-Whether your employees are outdoors -- on the job or at play this summer -- or working indoors in a hot environment, they need to know how to cope with hot and humid conditions that can pose serious dangers to their health that the heat brings.
-The...
+Whether your employees are outdoors—on the job or at play this summer—or working indoors in a hot environment, they need to know how to cope with hot and humid conditions, which can pose serious dangers to their health.
+The human "cooling system" u...